 FDA issued a caution on pediatric use last year but says it doesnt yet have proof the drugs are to blame.
 Among 25 studies of the suspect medications involving 4,000 children and teens, there were no completed suicides.
 Some 109 patients experienced one or more possibly suicide-related behaviors or attempts but the studies varied dramatically in what was considered suicidal behavior.
 For example, among 19 patients classified as cutting themselves, almost all were superficial, with little bleeding.

 But critics flooded an FDA meeting last month demanding stronger action and days later, the issue again made headlines when a 19-year-old woman taking part in a study of Eli Lilly & Co.s experimental new antidepressant duloxetine hanged herself in a company-run facility.

 Most antidepressant labels already contain some fine-print statement about suicide, usually that the possibility is inherent with depression.

 FDA asked Monday for explicit explanations of worrisome behavior changes to be placed in bold print under the prominent warnings section of those labels: agitation, anxiety, irritability and recklessness.
 Doctors spotting those traits should consider prescribing a lower dose or stopping the drug, FDA said.

 The drugs are used for many conditions other than depression; the warning applies regardless of the reason for use.

 Critics welcomed the change but said suicide complaints first were raised many years ago.

-Im just very sorry that it so long for them to act on this issue, because theres been so much tragedy that occurred, added Jennifer Tierney of Kernersville, N.C., who describes her daughter Jame as turning from a sweet, popular honor student into a raging loner after taking Effexor for migraines at age 14.
+“I’m just very sorry that it took so long for them to act on this issue, because there has been so much tragedy that occurred”, added Jennifer Tierney of Kernersville, N.C., who describes her daughter Jame as turning from a ‘sweet, popular honor student’ into a ‘raging loner’ after taking Effexor for migraines at age 14.

-But psychiatrists caution that suicides have dropped as SSRI use has increased round the world.
+But psychiatrists caution that suicides have dropped as SSRI use has increased around the world.